vasilakisfil/Introspected-REST/README.md

 * Fixes broken API negotiation (problem+json)
 * Say that ALPS and related stuff can still be applied, in a different way!
 * Say that MicroTypes is not for Hypermedia only but is **needed** for other micro-definitions as well!

+Say in intro that Media Types have reached their limits.
+For AI/evolvable apis we need more than that.